dbsanfte/eqemu-db-template/README.md

 This will populate the root `values.yaml` with the items.

 Finally, run `helm template .` to generate the actual SQL.
-This will be a series of `REPLACE INTO` statements that will actually insert the items into the PEQ/EQEmu compatible database.
+This will be a series of `REPLACE INTO` statements that will actually insert the items into the PEQ/EQEmu compatible database:

+`
+---
+# Source: eqemu-db-template/templates/items.sql
+/* This generates the main output using the above: */ REPLACE INTO items
+(
+    id,
+    Name,
+    ac,
+    astr,
+    classes,
+    races,
+)
+VALUES
+(
+    123,
+    'Cloth Cap',
+    5,
+    5,
+    13318,
+    163,
+);
+`

 ## YAML conventions: